briankaemingk/todoist-morph/README.md

 3. When 6PM rolls around, the due date for the task will be automatically changed to all-day today, and the task will automatically appear in your `Todo (Level 1)` filter.

+### Recurrence Task Recheduling

+Sometimes, your schedule requires you to postpone or reschedule repeating tasks.
+How do you properly postpone or reschedule a recurring task to a date *and time* outside of the regular recurrence?

+Recurrence scheduling allows you to postpone or reschedule a recurring task to a specific date *and time* while keeping the task recurrence in-tact.

+### Usage

+1. First off, if you need to only change the day of a recurrence, but not the time, you can do that with Todoist: to postpone a recurring task, use the [task scheduler](https://support.todoist.com/hc/articles/205325931) by right-clicking (Web, Windows, macOS) or swiping left (iOS, Android) and pick a new date from there

+2. If you need to not only change the day of the recurrence, but also the time, first add the time you want to reschedule the task to in the task as `<12:00>` or just `<>` if you want to change it to an all-day task

+3. Next, assuming you want to change the date as well, use the [task scheduler](https://support.todoist.com/hc/articles/205325931) by right-clicking (Web, Windows, macOS) or swiping left (iOS, Android) and pick a new date from there

+4. Todoist will move the task to the particular day you re-schedule it to and in the background, todoist-morph re-schedules your task to your desired time then removes the inputted time from the task description

 ## Improve Motivation -- Implemented but currently not integrated

 TODO: Integrate the below functionality